ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 new foo() instanceof foo;
 ```

+### Answer

-> `instanceof` operator checks the current object and return true if the object is of the specified type.
+The `instanceof` operator checks the current object and returns true if the object is of the specified type.

 For Example: